juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/04_Working_with_Projections.md

 ## Tutorial 04 - Working with Projections
+Projections enable us to represent the earth on a flat surface in different ways.
 The WGS84 Geographic Coordinate System is the default projection in QGIS.

 ### Datasets
 This tutorial will incorporate two datasets, one provided by Natural Earth and one provided by the U.S. Census.
 First, download the current administrative boundaries of the U.S., listed below: